fujaba/fulibTables/README.md

 | Study Right 	| wa1337 Math 	| Alice m4242 	| integrals 	|
 <!-- end_code_fragment: -->

-Maybe its bad style, but the filter operations may also be used to modify the current model:
+The `filterRows` operations may also be used to modify the current model:

 <!-- insert_code_fragment: FulibTables.doCurrentAssignments | fenced:java -->
 ```java